Enquire now

 • Thyroid tests

-What Is the Treatment of Myopathy?
+What is the Treatment of Myopathy?

 Once the doctor determines the type of myopathy and how severe it is, there are different treatment methods that can vary from one patient to another.
 Myopathy treatment aims to reduce the discomfort due to muscle stiffness or crampings for increased movement.